Red side-necked turtle

 The red side-necked turtle (Rhinemys rufipes), red turtle, red-footed sideneck turtle, William's toadhead turtle, or red-footed Amazon side-necked turtle is a monotypic species of turtle in the family Chelidae.
-It is found in Colombia and possibly Peru and Brazil.
+It is found in Brazil, Colombia, and possibly Peru.

+Description

 This species is dimorphic in size meaning the sexes show different characteristics.
 One study found that the largest female out of a group of 24 was 256 mm in carapace length.
 Out of that same group, the largest male was only 199 mm in carapace length.
 A study focused on determining how these turtles acquire their sex discovered that it is not environmentally determined rather, it is a genetic sex determination.